On Stable and Unstable Behaviours of Certain Rotation Segments: Introduction

-In Section 6, we work with diffeomorphisms satisfying certain conditions.
-These conditions are much weaker, which in the area-preserving case, are generic in the complement of the set of maps which satisfy the hypotheses of theorem 1.2, see for instance \cite{Dumortier} and \cite{Melo}.
-Then we prove Theorem~\ref{generic_family_not_perturbable}.
-Besides the tools used in the previous section, we will also invoke certain delicate topological arguments to prove a stronger results about the existence of certain Brouwer lines (see Theorem~\ref{Thm_Generic_Family}).
-The existence of these Brouwer lines will be an obstruction for perturbing the rotation set in certain direction.
+In Section 6, we work with diffeomorphisms satisfying certain conditions, which in the area-preserving case, are generic in the complement of the set of maps which satisfy the hypotheses of theorem \ref{generic_case}.
+See for instance \cite{Dumortier} and \cite{Melo}.
+First, we collect several results describing dynamical properties of maps which satisfy the conditions in Definition~(\ref{generic_in_generic}).
+These results together imply Theorem \ref{carac_map} and are also an important part in the proof of existence of the Brouwer lines (Theorem \ref{generic_family_not_perturbable}).

-In section 7, we continue to study diffeomorphisms satisfying conditions in Section 6 and prove Theorem~\ref{generic_bounded_unbounded}. \\
+In Section 7, we continue to study diffeomorphisms satisfying the conditions from Section 6 and prove Theorem~\ref{generic_bounded_unbounded}. \\

-\textbf{Notational Remark.} There will be a small abuse of notation among the texts below.
+\textbf{Notational Remark.} There will be a small abuse of notation among the text below.
 For example, when we introduce integers, positive constants along the arguments, choices will be made differently in different subsections, sometimes with the same name.
-However, they will be consistent within one single section. \\
+However, they will be consistent within one single subsection. \\

-\textbf{Acknowledgments.} We thank Andres Koropecki and F\' abio Armando Tal for many helpful discussions.
-Part of the work was done when both authors were participating Workshop on Surface Dynamics, held in Montevideo, Uruguay, December 17-20, 2018.
-We thank the organizers for their hospitality.
-S.A-Z. is partially supported by CNPq grant (Grant number 306348/2015-2).
+\textbf{Acknowledgements.} We thank Andres Koropecki and F\' abio Armando Tal for many helpful discussions.
+S.A-Z. was partially supported by CNPq grant (Grant number 306348/2015-2).
 X-C.L. is supported by Fapesp P\'os-Doutorado grant (Grant Number 2018/03762-2).